petehunt/react-howto/README.md

 ## Learning `npm`

 `npm` is the Node.js package manager and is the most popular way front-end engineers and designers share JavaScript code.
-It includes a module system called `CommonJS` (Google it -- it’s important) and lets you install command-line tools written in JavaScript.
+It includes a module system called `CommonJS` ([read up on it](https://webpack.github.io/docs/commonjs.html) -- it’s important) and lets you install command-line tools written in JavaScript.

 Most reusable components, libraries and tools in the React ecosystem are available as `CommonJS` modules and are installed with `npm`.